In New Zealand, groundwater is a valuable supply of fresh water for drinking water, irrigation and industry, and many of our streams and lakes.

 In contrast, alluvial gravels derived from greywacke contain very little phosphorus.
 Therefore, groundwater beneath the Canterbury Plains and other alluvial gravel plains, such as in Tasman, Marlborough and West Coast, has relatively low DRP concentrations.

-At a national scale, it appears that the number of wells in the lowest concentration category has decreased somewhat, while the number of wells in the middle category has increased (Figure 2).
+At a national scale, the number of wells in the lowest and middle concentration categories has varied somewhat over the past ten years (Figure 2).
 The reason for this is not yet clear.
 The number of wells in the highest concentration category has remained fairly stable.

 Dissolved Reactive Phosphorus (DRP)

 Figure 2.
-Changes in the state of dissolved reactive phosphorus (DRP) concentrations from 2011-2020 in groundwater from the 363 wells where there were enough data to determine a result each year.
-The location of these monitoring sites is shown on the map.
+Changes in the state of dissolved reactive phosphorus (DRP) concentrations from 2013-2022 in groundwater from the 398 wells where there were enough data to determine a result each year.
+The location of these monitoring sites and the current state result (2022) is shown on the map.

 LAWA treats E. coli results differently to the results for the other four indicators.
 When calculating a value for state, LAWA considers whether E. coli was detected in any of the samples collected over the past five years.
 If so, the state for E. coli is shown as “detected”.

-This is because the most important thing about E. coli in a drinking-water sample is not the numerical result, but whether it is detected at all.
+LAWA takes this approach because the most important thing about E. coli in a drinking-water sample is not the numerical result, but whether it is detected at all.
 If E. coli is detected, it indicates the presence of faecal material in the water and the risk that other harmful pathogens may also be present.
-In a broad sense, that risk increases with higher E. coli counts, but even an E. coli count of 1 in a 100 mL sample indicates a risk, and it exceeds the New Zealand drinking-water standard.
+In a broad sense, that risk increases with higher E. coli counts, but even an E. coli count of 1 in a 100 mL sample indicates a risk, and it exceeds the Drinking Water Standards for New Zealand.

 In many cases, wells are contaminated by water at the land surface flowing directly into the well.
 This risk can be minimised by making sure the well head is secure.
 The area immediately surrounding a well should be fenced off to prevent stock access and kept clear of any potential contaminants.
 Well casing should be elevated above ground and above stormwater and flood levels.
 The top of the well should be securely sealed or capped, and any hoses or cables should also be securely sealed.